 Gus, as he was known, was one of Sydney’s most colourful characters, a cartoonist, painter, comedian and publican.
 He opened his first pub, the Post Office Hotel in York Street, Sydney in 1854.

-In 1855 he married a fellow Jew, 21-year-old Elizabeth Simmons, daughter of Joseph Simmons, a successful trader and proprietor of the Jerusalem Warehouse, now the site of David Jones department store.
+In 1855 he married a fellow Jew, 21-year-old Elizabeth Simmons, daughter of James Simmons, a successful trader and brother of the proprietor of the Jerusalem Warehouse, now the site of David Jones department store.